alidurmus/collective-memory/docs/technical/architecture/ARCHITECTURE.md

 ---

-**Bu architecture dokümantasyonu Collective Memory v2.1'in teknik altyapısını detaylandırır ve gelecekteki geliştirmeler için rehber niteliğindedir.** 🏗️
+**This architecture documentation details the technical infrastructure of Collective Memory v2.1 and serves as a guide for future improvements.** 🏗️